Durham Region Transit: Whitby Autonomous Vehicle Electric shuttle

 The Whitby Autonomous Vehicle Electric (WAVE) shuttle was an experimental bus service using autonomous vehicles; as of January 2022, WAVE is no longer in operation.
 WAVE began service on November 8, 2021, using small, automated, driverless, electric vehicles.
 WAVE operated over a 6 km circuit beginning and ending at Whitby GO Station and travelling through the Port Whitby neighbourhood in south Whitby.
 For safety reasons, an attendant was on board the vehicle during the pilot phase of the project.
 The vehicle had a maximum speed of 20 kph.
 The service operated as Durham Region Transit route 300 between 8:30 am and 3:30 pm on weekdays and between 7 am and 7 pm on weekends.
-The project partners included Metrolinx, Durham Region Transit and the City of Whitby.
+The project partners included Metrolinx, Durham Region Transit and the Town of Whitby.

 The service was suspended after an accident on December 16, 2021, that injured the attendant riding on the autonomous vehicle.
 At the time of the accident, the attendant was operating the vehicle in manual mode which suppressed the safety features of autonomous mode.
 The Ontario Ministry of Transport suspended the operating licence for the service after the accident.
 The service was cancelled after Local Motors, the vehicle supplier, went out of business on January 14, 2022.

-DRT Pulse
+DRT Pulse and Rapid Transit

-DRT Pulse is the brand name for bus rapid transit service operating in Durham Region and Scarborough.
-There are four DRT Pulse routes:
+DRT Pulse is DRT's branded bus service, and precursor to bus rapid transit.
+Originally launched as a route along Ontario Highway 2, there are now three other routes using the pulse brand.
+Pulse branded routes include 900, 901, 915, and 916.
+DRT Pulse isn't an express service, it only guarantees better frequencies than regular local routes.